It’s really cold here in home town Chicago.

 Lots of hot stew.

-A few weeks back I was in our local kosher grocery store, Hungarian Kosher, and found oxtails.
+A few weeks back I was in our local kosher grocery store, Hungarian Kosher (now Sarah’s Tent), and found oxtails.
 I’ve never made oxtail, and they intrigued me.
 Cell phones are awesome for doing quick searches for recipes involving unique ingredients.
 Quite a few recipes for Oxtail Stew came up.
 Enough that I purchased a few packages.
 In my defense they weren’t expensive.
 Maybe it was because not many people buy oxtails.
 But I digress…

 I ended up making oxtail stew in my electric pressure cooker.
 It was the perfect cooking medium for making the stew.
 The meat was soft, buttery and delicious.
 I (of course) changed the recipe and used chickpeas instead of butter beans.
 They were a perfect substitution.

 While the oxtails were delicious, they didn’t seem particularly healthy.
 I loved the stew flavors though.
-I decided to prepare the stew substituting tofu for the oxtail.
+I decided to prepare the stew substituting high protein extra firm tofu for the oxtail.
 I kept most of the recipe the same.
 It was SO delicious I wanted to eat the whole pot.
 It was that good!

 Guess what I’m making tonight.
-Hot MOCKstail Stew to warm us up from the cold Chicago weather.
+Hot Moxstail Stew to warm us up from the cold Chicago weather.

 - 16 ounces extra-firm tofu, cubed and patted dry with paper towels